 Should you require any assistance please call the

-Click on the image to download the eSafty Flowchart
+Click the image below to open the Working Overseas Flowchart

 SAFE is a not-for-profit Community Interest Company focused exclusively on safeguarding.
 Every penny profit we make is ploughed back into the charitable and community sector so voluntary organisations and charities can benefit from SAFE’s expert services for subsidised prices.
 We provide a one-stop solution for everything from DBS checks, policy creation and guidance, safeguarding management briefings and incident support, to training (both face to face and online).
 We have already trained thousands of staff and volunteers providing thousands of hours of CPD (Continuing Professional Development).
 All SAFE courses meet the training requirements of the latest legislation, government guidance, local Adult & Child Safeguarding Partnerships/Boards (Adult Protection Committees and Local Area Child Protection Committees in Scotland), the Care Quality Commission (CQC) and Ofsted.